Thursday, 7 November 8:30-10:00 Exhibit Hall 4B

 Kristen Nygaard was to give his Turing award lecture at OOPSLA 2002 on Simula and its development.
 Simula was originally designed as a simulation language, with the purpose of supporting analysis of large and complex systems.
 Because of this, the modelling capabilities of languages always have been central to the Scandinavian school of object orientation.

 In this lecture, Ole Lehrmann Madsen, a long term collaborator of Kristen Nygaard's, will present the main contributions of Simula along with further developments in object-oriented programming made through more than 25 years of work with Nygaard.

-Ole Lehrmann Madsen (www.daimi.au.dk/~olm ) is Professor of Computer Science, Aarhus University, and director of the Alexandra Institute A/S (www.alexandra.dk)-a joint venture between universities, companies, and public institutions to promote private and public cooperation in IT research.
-He is co-founder and chairman of the board for Mjolner Informatics (www.mjolner.com).
-He has worked with object-technology for more than 25 years starting with Simula.
-He developed the BETA programming language together with Kristen Nygaard, Birger Moller-Pedersen, and Bent Bruun Kristensen, and he has been a research manager for the Mjolner project where the first version of the BETA software was developed.
-He is now active in the Center for Pervasive Computing (www.pervasive.dk) where he works with object-technology in a pervasive computing context, including several projects with industry.
+Ole Lehrmann Madsen (www.daimi.au.dk/~olm) is a professor of Computer Science, Aarhus University, and director of the Alexandra Institute A/S (www.alexandra.dk) - a joint venture between universities, companies and public institutions to promote private and public co-operation within IT research.
+He is a co-founder and chairman of the board for Mjolner Informatics (www.mjolner.com).
+He has worked with object-technology for more than 25 years starting with Simula programming.
+He developed the BETA programming language together with Kristen Nygaard, Birger Moller-Pedersen and Bent Bruun Kristensen, and he has been a research manager for the Mjolner project where the first version of the BETA software was developed.
+He is now active in Center for Pervasive Computing (www.pervasive.dk) where he works with object-technology in a pervasive computing context, including several projects with industry.